danverbraganza/dotfiles/site-lisp/python-mode.el-6.0.10/doc/commands-python-mode.rst

 If a clipping restriction is in effect, only the accessible portion of the buffer is sent.
 A trailing newline will be supplied if needed.

-With M-x univeral-argument user is prompted to specify another then default shell.
+With M-x universal-argument user is prompted to specify another then default shell.
 See also `M-x py-execute-region'.

 py-execute-buffer-switch